 This was our first time trying spaghetti squash and it was gifted to us by my girlfriend Stacy’s friend.
 She gave us this little squash and wrote cooking instructions right on it.
 How awesome was that?
 Almost as awesome as these squash that have spaghetti inside of them.

-Scoop out the seeds being careful not to cut the spaghetti strands that are underneath.
+Next, using a large spoon, scoop out the seeds being careful not to cut the spaghetti strands that are underneath.

 Seriously.
 How cool are these things?
 They are like nature’s pasta maker.

-Add the squash and butter or olive oil (we did both) to the sautéed shallots, garlic and parsley.
+Transfer the spaghetti squash to a medium-sized skillet and add the squash and butter or olive oil (we did both) to the sautéed shallots, garlic and parsley.
 Cook for a few more minutes to get all the flavors going.
 Remove from heat and add grated parmesan.
 Then add some more parmesan.

-- 1 spaghetti squash (3-4 pounds)
+- 1 spaghetti squash 3-4 pounds

 - 2 tablespoons butter